lliss/ansible-wordpress/README.md

   - { name: "WP_LOGGED_IN_SALT", value: "$WP_LOGGED_IN_SALT" }
   - { name: "WP_NONCE_SALT", value: "$WP_NONCE_SALT" }
 ```

+In addition, if `wordpress_site_env` is set to anything other than `development`, the the local MySQL installation will be skipped.

 See the [examples](./examples/) directory for more details.